 - Mitigate pain and decrease swelling.

-- Protect the surgical repair.
+- Safeguard the surgical site.

-- Initiate early motion and muscle engagement.
+- Begin early movement and muscle activation.

 Activities: